Home Doh Ref

 Doh.load()

-• Error resilience and optional dependencies
+• Error resilience and graceful degradation patterns

-• NPM integration and dynamic loading
+• NPM integration with automatic installation

-• Hot reloading capabilities
+• Hot reloading capabilities for development workflow

 Note: For a higher-level view of how the Load System interacts with other core components like the Auto-Packager, Manifests, and HMR, see the Doh.js Core Architecture Overview.